Links to other topics on this page

 - Which vaccines provide the best protection against meningococcal disease?

 ⇒ For best protection against meningococcal disease in New Zealand, separate vaccinations against groups A, C, Y and W disease and group B disease are available.
-The A, C, Y and W vaccines cover around 49% and the group B around 48% of meningococcal disease cases so far this year.
+Based on disease cases in 2018 where the meningococcal group was identified, the A, C, Y and W vaccines covered around 52% of disease and the group B vaccine around 45% of disease.

 ⇒ The quadrivalent meningococcal vaccines Menactra® and Nimenrix® protect against meningococcal groups A, C, Y and W. The recombinant meningococcal vaccine Bexsero® protects against meningococcal group B.

 ⇒ These vaccines are available for purchase by people with an increased risk of exposure to meningococcal bacteria or risk of invasive disease.
 Menactra is recommended and funded for children from 2 years of age and adults with a condition listed on the Pharmaceutical Schedule (refer to Special groups below).

 - Should we recommend an A, C, Y and W vaccine over a B vaccine, or vice versa?

 Health professionals are not advised to recommend an A, C, Y and W vaccine over a B vaccine or vice versa, a B vaccine over an A, C, Y and W vaccine.
 It is not possible for health professionals to accurately predict who will get meningococcal disease.
 Nor is it possible to predict which meningococcal group could cause disease in any one person.

 - Can Menactra or Nimenrix (groups A, C, Y and W) be given at the same visit as Bexsero (group B)?

 Yes.
 Menactra or Nimenrix and Bexsero can be administered at the same visit using different sites.

 - Is a minimum interval required between administration of Bexsero and Menactra or Nimenrix?